 Tramway Live Cams

 This is Königsplatz in Augsburg, Germany.
 After display of an advert you will see a moving panoramic picture of the square plus a fixed image from a lower level which updates automatically every 60 seconds.
 All the town's tram routes cross the square, which is a major transport interchange.
-At present there are no trams as the entire area is being redeveloped to give better facilities.
-Work is expected to last until the beginning of 2014.
+This camera does not work with all browsers.

 Here is the Rathausplatz in Augsburg, Germany.
 The Rathaus is on the right of the view with the church-like Perlachturm to the left in the background.
 There is sometimes a market in the square.
 Trams on routes 1 and 2 cross far side of the square, those of route 1 turning into and out of the narrow street immediately to the left of the Perlachturm.
 The image updates automatically every 30 seconds.